 B. Directions

-- In a large mixing bowl, cream together the softened butter, brown sugar, and granulated sugar.
+- Cream together butter, brown sugar, and white sugar.

-- Beat in the egg, vanilla, and sourdough starter until fully combined.
+- Beat in egg, vanilla, and sourdough starter until kinda smooth.

-- In another bowl, whisk together flour, baking soda, baking powder, and salt.
+- In another bowl whisk flour, baking soda, baking powder, and salt.

-- Let cool on the baking sheet for a few minutes before transferring to a wire rack.
+- Let them cool on the sheet for a few minutes, then move to a rack.

 C. Tips and Tricks